ZACATTACKU2/3ds-remote-play/README.md

 https://discord.gg/CpNpMdG

 # Current Support
-- Streaming from Windows PC to a 3DS ( or over internet from VPS windows server )
+- Streaming from a computer to a 3DS ( or over internet from VPS windows server )
 - Audio support (MP2 encode/decode)
 - Hardware acceleration Y2R
 - Emulation Xbox 360 Controller for awesome game support ( by ViGEm )